 The Bechtel National Planetarium is located at the local community college, Columbia Basin College.
 Shows are about an hour in length and cover topics such as the solar system or constellations.
 Lifelike images are projected on a 36-foot viewing dome that creates a 3-D effect.

-The Franklin County Historical Museum is small, but offers a lot of great rich local history.
+The Franklin County Historical Museum is small but offers a lot of great rich local history.
 The museum was built in 1910 and refurbished in the ’80s, keeping the charm of the era intact.
+The high ceilings and dark wood trim of the Franklin County Historical Museum create a period atmosphere for this collection of historic artifacts and information.

-If you want a place to unwind in the outdoors, Sacajawea Historical State Park is a great option.
-You can come here for a picnic, pretty views or do some boating or other water activities.
+If you want a place to unwind in the outdoors, Sacajawea Historical State Park in Pasco Washington is a great option.
+It is a 267-acre day-use park in Sacajawea Park Road Pasco WA 99301 at the confluence of the Snake and Columbia rivers.
+You can come here for a picnic, have pretty views or do some boating or other water activities.
 As mentioned above it is a great part of history for this area.

 Photos by: Ross James and Courtney Brady